Fire Emblem: The Binding Blade: Synopsis

-The Binding Blade is set on the continent of Elibe, a setting shared with its prequel Fire Emblem.
+The Binding Blade is set on the continent of Elibe, a setting shared with its pre-sequel Fire Emblem.
 Elibe was engulfed a thousand years before in a conflict between humanity and dragons called the Scouring: begun by humanity, the dragons were defeated and banished from the world.
 Victory was achieved using the eight Divine Weapons, which were subsequently scattered across Elibe.
 The story begins when King Zephiel, ruler of the kingdom of Bern, finishes the brutal conquest of Ilia and Sacae and sets his sights on Lycia.
 In a small region called Pherae, Roy, the son of Pherae's ruling marquess Eliwood, is forced to return home when Bern begins its invasion.
 As Eliwood is unable to battle due to illness, Roy is assigned command of Lycia's army.
 Roy leads his forces to Ostia, another region of Lycia ruled by Eliwood's friend Hector and his daughter Lilina.
 He is unable to save Hector from death, but rescues Lilina from Bern's occupation and sees to the protection of Guinivere, Zephiel's sister who opposes his war and has fled Bern with its royal treasure, the Fire Emblem.
-They also discover a small cave on the outskirts of Ostia where they obtain a Divine Weapon Durandal.
-Over the course of the journey, Roy and the Lycian Army locate the other Divine Weapons.
+They also discover a small cave on the outskirts of Ostia where they obtain a Divine Weapon, Durandal.
+Over the course of the journey, Roy and the Lycian Army locate six other Divine Weapons, although the player must fulfill certain objectives on each map to obtain them.